eliot-des/Xmax-Protection-Plugins/README.md

 During the course of this research, three plugins were developed to evaluate the effectiveness of these algorithms on a loudspeaker.
 The plugins were fully coded in C++ using the JUCE framework, after implementing and testing the algorithms in Python.

-**Disclaimer:**  The GUI style is the one seen on this [repository](https://github.com/TheAudioProgrammer/getting-started-book).
-Also, as a self-taugh C++ coder, some of the code could certainly be better written, both in terms of clarity and optimisation.
+**Disclaimer**: As a self-taugh C++ coder, some of the code could certainly be better written, both in terms of clarity and optimisation.

 ## Notes on plugins design and performances
 ---